Andaman Island: Penang's new lifestyle & business hub

-Penang’s rising horizon: E&O’s RM60 billion Andaman Island moves from homes to hubs
+Penang’s rising horizon: E&O’s RM60 billion Andaman project moves from homes to hubs

-Penang’s iconic Gurney Drive gains a new neighbour with the recent opening of a second bridge linking Andaman to George Town
+Malaysian state’s Gurney Drive gains a new neighbour with the opening of a second bridge linking the artificial island to George Town

 - Andaman Island is envisioned as a 30-year masterplan with an estimated gross development value of about RM60 billion.
 PHOTO: EASTERN & ORIENTAL